KhronosGroup/MoltenVK/README.md

 ### Code Formatting

-When contirbuting code, please honour the code formatting style found in existing **MoltenVK** source code.
+When contributing code, please honour the code formatting style found in existing **MoltenVK** source code.
 In future, this will formally be enforced using `clang-format`.